Kneser-Poulsen conjecture for a small number of intersections: Introduction

 \begin{conj} If $\bfq= (\bfq_1,\ldots , \bfq_N)$ is an expansion of $\bfp= (\bfp_1,\ldots , \bfp_N)$ in $\bbE^d$, then for any vector of radii $\bfr=(r_1,\dots,r_N)$,

 \end{conj}

-This conjecture is proved by K.~Bezdek and R.~Connelly in~\cite{BezdekConnelly} only for the case when $d=2$.
+For $d=1$, Conjecture~\ref{KP1} is obvious.
+In the case when $d=2$, it was proved by K.~Bezdek and R.~Connelly in~\cite{BezdekConnelly}, and for $d\ge 3$ the conjecture currently remains open.
 References to related results as well as the history of this conjecture can be found in the same paper~\cite{BezdekConnelly}.
-In the current paper we prove the following theorem:
+In the current paper we prove the following theorem which confirms Conjecture~\ref{KP1} for $d\ge 3$ under some additional assumptions: